Laura Davies: Professional career

+Ladies European Tour 1985–1986

 Davies started her professional career on the WPGET (now Ladies European Tour) in 1985 when she won both Rookie of the Year and Order of Merit titles.
 She subsequently won the Sports Journalists' Association Peter Wilson Trophy as International Newcomer of the Year 1985.
-She repeated the Order of Merit win in 1986 having won four titles, one of which was the British Women's Open (prior to it becoming a major).
+She repeated the Order of Merit win in 1986 having won four titles, one of which was the Women's British Open (prior to it becoming a major).

+Playing around the world 1987–2023

-In 1987 she went to the United States and won the U.S. Women's Open in an 18-hole playoff against Ayako Okamoto and JoAnne Carner.
+In 1987, she went to the United States and won the U.S. Women's Open in an 18-hole playoff against Ayako Okamoto and JoAnne Carner.
 It was a victory that led the LPGA to amend its constitution.
 Davies was not a member of the LPGA Tour, so the LPGA changed its constitution to grant Davies automatic membership.
+Davies became the third non-U.S. citizen and the second European player, after Catherine Lacoste in 1967, to win the U.S. Women's Open.
+For six days, Davies was holder of both the U.S and British Open titles.
+The 1987 Women's British Open took place the week after the U.S. Women's Open and in her defence Davies finished tied second, one shot behind winner Alison Nicholas.

-Since 1988 Laura Davies has played on both the LPGA and Ladies European Tours.
-In 1988 Davies won twice as a rookie on the LPGA Tour, three times on the Ladies European Tour and once in Japan, becoming the first woman ever to win on all three major Tours in the same year.
+From 1988, Davies played on both the LPGA and Ladies European Tours.
+In 1988, Davies won twice as a rookie on the LPGA Tour, three times on the Ladies European Tour and once in Japan, becoming the first woman ever to win on all three major Tours in the same year.